InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 ### Glossary of AI Terms

-1. **LLM**: Stands for Large Language Models.
+1. **LLM / MODELS**: Stands for Large Language Models.
 These are AI models trained on a large amount of text data.
 They can generate human-like text based on the input they're given.
+You can read this page [MODELS](./MODELS.md)

 2. **Prompt engineering**: The practice of crafting effective prompts to get the desired output from a language model.
 It's a crucial part of working with models like GPT-3.